torii46/dotfiles/README.md

-#Overview
+#dotfiles
+##Overview
-This is a repository with my configuration files.
+This is a repository about my configuration files.

+##TODO
+- refactoring .zshrc
+- brashup .vimrc
+- add .emacs.el
+- add local script to bin